Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 11 Juli 2025 05.30.34 UTC
+- WIB: Jumat, 11 Juli 2025 06.27.31 UTC
-- WITA: Jumat, 11 Juli 2025 06.30.34 UTC
+- WITA: Jumat, 11 Juli 2025 07.27.31 UTC
-- WIT: Jumat, 11 Juli 2025 07.30.34 UTC
+- WIT: Jumat, 11 Juli 2025 08.27.31 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: motivational
+Kategori: friendship